opensource-observer/oso/apps/docs/docs/integrate/data-science.md

 3. Create a new code block for your query.
 In this block, we will use the `%%bigquery` magic command to run a SQL query and store the results in a Pandas dataframe (named `df` in my example).

-   Here's an example of how to fetch the latest code metrics for all projects in the OSO data warehouse. **Remember to replace `my-oso-playground` with your project id.**
+   Here's an example of how to fetch the latest code metrics for all projects in the OSO data warehouse.

    ```python
    # replace 'my-oso-playground' with your project id